asdcid/Comparison-of-neighbour-joining-software/README.md

   - pigz
   - Snakemake v5.13.0
   - IQ-Tree (for Multiple sequence alignment conversion, from `.fasta` to `.dist`)
+  - Python packages: biopython, gzip

   **Software to compare** (can add or remove any software)
-  - decenttree
-  - quicktree
+  - Decenttree
-  - RapidNJ
+  - RapidNJ v2.3.2
-  - FastME
+  - FastME v2.1.6.2
-  - Fasttree
+  - Fasttree v2.1.11 (Using FasttreeMP for multiple threads)
+  - Quicktree v2.5 (single threads)
-  - BioNJ
+  - BioNJ (single threads)

 ## Usage
 ### 1. Download the pipeline